NenadPantelic/notes/cloud.md

-- We have eth0 interface in our host and it needs to use tagged tagged network traffic for VLAN ID 1,2,3. eth0 - regular network interface eth0.1 - virtual interface that use untagged frame from VLAN 1 eth0.2 - virtual interface that use untagged frame from VLAN 2 eth0.3 - virtual interface that use untagged frame from VLAN 3
+- We have eth0 interface in our host and it needs to use tagged tagged network traffic for VLAN ID 1,2,3. eth0 - regular network interface eth0.1 - virtual interface that use untagged frame from VLAN 1<br>
+  eth0.2 - virtual interface that use untagged frame from VLAN 2 <br>
+  eth0.3 - virtual interface that use untagged frame from VLAN 3 <br>

   ![](images/cloud/cloud_virt_kvm_network.png)